7KiLL/iqdb-tags/README.md

 1. Get hashed tags by one click
 2. Get image link by one click
+3. Search image in iqdb by one click
-2. Choose which tags do you need (artist, characters)
+4. Choose which tags do you need (artist, characters)
-3. Set postfix to add search in your own public
+5. Set postfix to add search in your own public
-4. Set divider between tags
+6. Set separator to split tags

 ### Supported boards:
 1. [Konachan](http://konachan.com)